ertagh/teamspeak3-server-arm/Readme.md

 </br>

 #### Changelog
+[2020-06-14]:
+- Reworked the run script.
+Now you should see the actual cause why your container didn't start more easily.
+- Added :latest-predownload tag

 [2020-06-02]:
 - Reworked the bug fix from 2020-05-09 for a more permanent solution
 - Connectivity check now pings teamspeak.com instead of google.com